 Whether you’re planning an expansion or simply covering day-to-day costs during a time of recession, at some point, pretty much all businesses will need to raise extra capital.
-From small business investors like ValueStreet to crowdfunding to traditional bank loans and lines of credit, there are many different financing options to choose from or you could get assistance from business bookkeeping services.
+From small business investors like ValueStreet to crowdfunding to traditional bank loans and business checking accounts, there are many different financing options to choose from or you could get assistance from business bookkeeping services.

 The Basics of Debt Financing and Equity Financing

 There are two primary types of financing available to small businesses: debt financing and equity financing.
 While they will both provide an influx of capital to your business, they are also very different from each other.